 Watch Out

 Control transformers on MCCs often have multiple secondary windings and may have neutral-to-ground bonds on the secondary side.
-Check the wiring diagram before testing — what looks like a single winding may have taps and bonds that affect your resistance readings.
+Check the wiring diagram before testing.
+What looks like a single winding may have taps and bonds that affect your resistance readings.

 Before connecting any test leads, spend two minutes on visual inspection.
 You're looking for: discolouration of the winding insulation (brown or black instead of the original varnish colour), burning smell, oil leaks on oil-filled units, cracked or broken terminal insulators, carbon tracking between terminals, and physical deformation of the core or casing.

 A maintenance engineer at a Jurong Island chemical plant once called in a suspected transformer fault based on erratic secondary voltage.
-The transformer tested fine electrically — the actual fault was a cracked terminal bushing visible on visual inspection, causing intermittent arcing to the core.
+The transformer tested fine electrically.
+The actual fault was a cracked terminal bushing visible on visual inspection, causing intermittent arcing to the core.
 Electrical tests would have passed; visual inspection caught the problem in 30 seconds.

 Set your multimeter to the resistance (ohms) range.
 If your meter has auto-ranging, let it select; otherwise start at a mid-range (200Ω is usually appropriate for control transformer windings).